 The fair value of securities pledged to secure repurchase agreements may decline.
 CIB Marine manages this risk by having a policy to pledge securities valued at 1.02% above the gross outstanding balance of repurchase agreements.
-Securities sold under agreements to repurchase are secured by securities with a carrying amount of \$25.3 million and \$22.5 million at December 31, 2022 and 2021, respectively.
+Securities sold under agreements to repurchase are secured by securities with a carrying amount of \$22.7 million and \$25.3 million at December 31, 2023, and 2022, respectively.

-Federal Home Loan Bank - Chicago
+Federal Home Loan Bank Chicago.
 CIB Marine is required to maintain qualifying collateral as security for both short-term and long-term FHLBC borrowings, letters of credit, and the credit equivalence of interest rate swaps, as applicable.
-At December 31, 2022, CIBM Bank had no outstanding short-term or long-term borrowings and no interest rate swaps.
-Assets pledged by CIBM Bank to the FHLBC were \$132.3 million in carrying value creating a borrowing capacity of \$132.3 million at December 31, 2022.
+At December 31, 2023, CIBM Bank had \$45.0 million in outstanding short-term borrowings, \$15.0 million in outstanding letters of credit, \$0.9 million in credit enhancements for residential loans sold to the FHLBC and no interest rate swaps.
+All the FHLBC borrowings at December 31, 2023, mature within 90 days.
+Assets pledged by CIBM Bank to the FHLBC were \$247.8 million in carrying value creating a borrowing capacity of \$176.8 million at December 31, 2023, with the difference of \$115.9 million reflecting the remaining borrowing capacity.
 The pledged assets primarily included residential, multifamily, and home equity loans that are part of CIBM Bank's loan portfolio.

-Long Term Borrowings
+Long Term Borrowings.
 On February 18, 2022, CIB Marine issued a Subordinated Note ("Sub Debt") with a par value of \$10.0 million.
 Deferred expenses related to the issuance were \$0.3 million.
 The Sub Debt includes 10-year fixed-to-floating rate structured so that it qualifies as Tier 2 capital.
 The Sub Debt is unsecured.
 The 10-year Sub Debt bears an interest rate fixed at 4.50% per annum through February 18, 2027, and thereafter pays a quarterly floating rate equal to the Three-Month Term SOFR plus 275 basis points.
 The Sub Debt may be redeemed in whole or in part on any interest payment date at its par value by CIB Marine on or after February 18, 2027.
 The purpose of the debt offering is primarily to support future redemptions of preferred stock, as outlined in its recently amended and restated Articles of Incorporation, and future needs of CIB Marine and its wholly-owned bank subsidiary, CIBM Bank.
 Management believes they are in compliance with the general covenants, conditions and agreements of the Sub-Debt and has made full and timely payments.